mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/setting-up-the-cli.md

 ![CLI](../images/servicecredentials.png)

-You can get the application credentials from your developer or operator cockpit in MindSphere. (if you don't have any application you can register a dummy one just for CLI)
+You can get the application credentials from your developer or operator cockpit in {{site.productname}}. (if you don't have any application you can register a dummy one just for CLI)

 ![CLI](../images/cockpit.png)